- Vital Facts

 What happens after launch, how long until there will be data?

-In the first day: Two hours after launch we will deploy the high gain antenna.
-Twelve hours after launch there will be the first trajectory correction maneuver by small rocket engines aboard Webb itself.
+In the first day: Two hours after launch we deployed the high gain antenna.
+Twelve hours after launch there was the first trajectory correction maneuver by small rocket engines aboard Webb itself.

 Is Webb serviceable?